High Weald Nature and Community Fund

 • provide comment on application drafts.

-The panel will review applications in mid-September, considering project benefits, financial need, implementation likelihood, sustainability, and potential for inspiration.
-Decision notifications will be sent by the end of September 2024.
+The panel will review applications in September, considering project benefits, financial need, implementation likelihood, sustainability, and potential for inspiration.
+Decision notifications will be sent by October 2025.